Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 \subsection{Open problems and future directions}

 The first natural open problem is to extend our results to the case $\lambda = 0$ (no extra potential~$\sV$).
 As mentioned in \cref{sec:sketch-step-3}, the main place where $\sV$ enters the analysis is in deriving a uniform upper bound on the probability of a bubble group.
 There are three main difficulties in allowing $\lambda=0$: (a) the law of $h$ given $\varphi$ will have bubble groups ``stick'' to a ``locally frozen'' region of $\varphi$.
-As such a region could in turn have a significant influence though the long range interaction, this makes the measure far less tractable.
+As such a region could in turn have a significant influence though the long-range interaction, this makes the measure far less tractable.
 We believe that a Markov chain analysis can still be applicable to that case, but it would be significantly more complicated, and there is no hope to get an $L^\infty$ bound on the functions $\fg_r$ as we have when~$\lambda>0$; (b) consequently, one would need to further weaken the assumption in \cref{thm:gmt-refinement}, perhaps replacing the $L^\infty$ bound on $\fg_r$ by an $L^p$ bound under the uniform tiling measure; and (c) one would need to bound, under the uniform tiling measure, the probability that a large ball contains a ``locally frozen region'' (appropriately defined as per the previous two steps).

 Another very natural open problem would be to generalize our argument to other random surface models: first and foremost, 3\Dim Ising interfaces, but also random height functions such as the Discrete Gaussian ($|\nabla\phi|^2$) or restricted SOS (gradients are $0$ or $\pm1$) models.
-On the whole, our method seems applicable for a model which can be a approximated by a random ground state where an analog of \cref{thm:gmt-refinement} can be established (as in the above three models).
+The results of Cerf and Kenyon~\cite{CerfKenyon01} mentioned above support the idea that our approach could work for 3\Dim Ising interfaces since it implies that, at least at the surface tension level, 3\Dim Ising can indeed be seen as a perturbation of uniform lozenge tilings.
+Of course, there is still a very long way from approximating the surface tension to the result aimed at here.
+On the whole, our method seems applicable for a model which can be approximated by a random ground state where an analog of \cref{thm:gmt-refinement} can be established (as in the above three models).
 The technical difficulties, as we mentioned at the end of \cref{sec:sketch-step-3}, are in the analysis of the energy optimization problem at a deterministic level, both for the definition of bubble groups and for the approximation algorithm.